Komodo Dragons & Indonesia

 Fishermen, construction, mosques - and the occasional small dive shop.

-It's a wonder world.
+It's a complete wonder world.
 We spend a LOT of time underwater.

 There weren't a lot of takers on the trip.